lnfernandobr/meteor-template/README.md

 This is a Meteor template that comes with pre-configured Accounts and Routes to help you start a new project quickly.

+### Preview

+This page serves both as a sign-in and sign-up platform, designed with simplicity and functionality in mind.
+Feel free to customize and enhance it according to your preferences.
+(App Preview)[/public/images/page-screen.png]

 ### Features
 This template includes the following pre-configured routes: